awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 # Logging IP traffic using VPC Flow Logs<a name="flow-logs"></a>

 VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC\.
-Flow log data can be published to Amazon CloudWatch Logs or Amazon S3\.
-After you create a flow log, you can retrieve and view its data in the chosen destination\.
+Flow log data can be published to the following locations: Amazon CloudWatch Logs, Amazon S3, or Amazon Kinesis Data Firehose\.
+After you create a flow log, you can retrieve and view the flow log records in the log group, bucket, or delivery stream that you configured\.

 Flow logs can help you with a number of tasks, such as:
 + Diagnosing overly restrictive security group rules